tterpi/VRSketchingGeometry/README.md

 ## Sample scene
 The sample scene contains various messy test scripts and corresponding game object.

+## Tests
+There are unit tests using Unity Testing Framework. (https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html)
+They mostly cover the undoable commands and the generation and applying of data objects.
+Coverage of the unit tests should be expanded.

 ## Notes
 Originally based on code from: https://github.com/bittermanq/KochanekBartelsSplines